mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 # [DC Optimal Power Flow](@id DCOptimalPowerFlowManual)
 Similar to [AC Optimal Power Flow](@ref ACOptimalPowerFlowManual), JuliaGrid utilizes the [JuMP](https://jump.dev/JuMP.jl/stable/) package to construct optimal power flow models, enabling users to manipulate these models using the standard functions provided by JuMP.
 JuliaGrid supports popular [solvers](https://jump.dev/JuMP.jl/stable/packages/solvers/) mentioned in the JuMP documentation to solve the optimization problem.

-To perform the DC optimal power flow, you first need to have the `PowerSystem` composite type that has been created with the `dcModel`.
-After that, create the `Model` composite type to establish the DC optimal power flow framework using the function:
+To perform the DC optimal power flow, you first need to have the `PowerSystem` composite type that has been created with the `dc` model.
+After that, create the `DCOptimalPowerFlow` composite type to establish the DC optimal power flow framework using the function:
 * [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow).

 To solve the DC optimal power flow problem and acquire bus voltage angles and generator active power outputs, make use of the following function: